 Rather than meet with a tutor face-to-face in the Writing Center, writers who request online appointments meet with their tutors online through our WCOnline portal.
-It works (and looks) like an online chat.
-There is no audio or video.
+Note that during the fall 2020 semester, all of our appointments are online due to COVID-19 restrictions.

 Who Can Use Online Tutoring

 All members of the SJU community are welcome to make in-person or online appointments Monday through Sunday, depending on tutor availability.
-However, we strongly encourage writers, especially undergraduate day students, to make face-to-face appointments.
+However, whenever possible, we encourage writers, especially undergraduate day students, to make face-to-face appointments.

 How It Works